FRANZ KLINE: artist quotes on painting art + biography facts; American painter in Abstract expressionism, New York School; great art teacher

 * Franz Kline, source of his artist quotes on painting, art and the New York School ‘Living Art’, Vol. 1. (no. 1), David Sylvester, Spring 1963

-not sourced artist quotes by the American painter artist Franz Kline; Abstract Expressionism
+not sourced artist quotes of the painter artist Franz Kline

-links for more information about the American painter artist Franz Kline and his biography facts
+links for more information of the American painter artist Franz Kline + biography facts

 * the famous American painter Franz Kline, on Wikipedia